erinosb/bash_notes/02_intro_bash_loops_flow.md

     files=(file1.txt file2.txt file3.txt)
 ```

 Files contains a list of files that are in our working directory.
 How would we do an operation on each file?
-One way to do this is to use a for loop.

 Well, we could easily just do this:

 ```bash
     wc $files[0]